tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 | VALIDATION_WASATTRIBUTEDTO_STANDARD | https://orcid.org/0000-0001-5000-000 | RUN_HAS_RESULT | NOT_COMPLIANT | prov:wasAttributedTo does not match expected format (too short) |
 | VALIDATION_WASATTRIBUTEDTO_STANDARD | https://example.org/0000-0001-5000-0007 | RUN_HAS_RESULT | NOT_COMPLIANT | prov:wasAttributedTo does not match expected format (wrong domain; expected orcid.org) |

 Some of these test cases are "edge cases" that might not be immediately obvious to an implementer, such as the case where the value in prov:wasAttributedTo is whitespace only, or the case where there is a trailing slash at the end of the ORCID ID, or the case where there is a query string at the end of the ORCID ID, or the case where there is an extra digit at the end of the ORCID ID, or the case where there is an unexpected extra character at the end of the ORCID ID, or the case where there is leading or trailing whitespace around the ORCID ID, or the case where there is a fragment at the end of the ORCID ID.
-These edge cases are important to include in the test validation data set because they help ensure that an implementation of this test will correctly handle these cases and not produce false positives or false negatives.
+These edge cases are important to include in the conformance testing data set because they help ensure that an implementation of this test will correctly handle these cases and not produce false positives or false negatives.

 Some of these tests also highlight hidden assumptions in our test specification, in particular, the assumption that the scheme in the ORCID ID is case-sensitive and the assumption that the host in the ORCID ID is case-sensitive.
-By including these edge cases in our test validation data set, we can confirm that our test specification is clear about these assumptions and that implementations of this test will correctly handle these cases.
+By including these edge cases in our conformance testing data set, we can confirm that our test specification is clear about these assumptions and that implementations of this test will correctly handle these cases.

-Since the scheme (https) and host (orcid.org) in the ORCID ID are technically case-insensitive according to the URI specification, but our regex pattern is case-sensitive, we need to be clear in our test specification and in our test validation data that we are expecting the scheme and host to be in lowercase, and that if they are not, then the test should return NOT_COMPLIANT.
+Since the scheme (https) and host (orcid.org) in the ORCID ID are technically case-insensitive according to the URI specification, but our regex pattern is case-sensitive, we need to be clear in our test specification and in our conformance testing data that we are expecting the scheme and host to be in lowercase, and that if they are not, then the test should return NOT_COMPLIANT.
 The case insensitivity scheme and host in the URI specification may well also mean that we want to revisit our regex pattern to allow for case-insensitivity in the scheme and host.
 This is an example of a "pitfall for the naive" when defining a test.

 So, we might want to change our default source authority to relax the regex pattern to allow for case-insensitivity in the scheme and host, and thus we might want to change our default source authority:
 * From: **hasAuthoritiesDefaults** bdq:sourceAuthority default = "Resolvable ORCID ID regex" `{[^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`
 * To: **hasAuthoritiesDefaults** bdq:sourceAuthority default = "Resolvable ORCID ID regex" `{[^(?i:http(s){0,1}://orcid\.org/)\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`
-And then change the validation data accordingly to reflect this change in the expected format for a compliant ORCID ID (so that the "HTTPS://orcid.org" and "https://ORCID.org" would be COMPLIANT).
+And then change the conformance testing data accordingly to reflect this change in the expected format for a compliant ORCID ID (so that the "HTTPS://orcid.org" and "https://ORCID.org" would be COMPLIANT).

 Note, that when evaluating whether a Test implementation responds as expected to a given input, the Response.status and Response.result must be exact matches, but the Response.comment only needs to be bdq:NotEmpty.
-The Response.comment in the test validation data provides a general guide to implementers for what the comment could say for a given input, but more importantly provides documentation and explanation for that particular validation case.
+The Response.comment in the conformance testing data provides a general guide to implementers for what the comment could say for a given input, but more importantly provides documentation and explanation for that particular case.

-#### 7.3.3 Enumerating Test Validation Data (non-normative)
+#### 7.3.3 Enumerating Test Conformance Data (non-normative)

 **Purpose**: Ensure that a Test can be correctly implemented, and that the Test specification is clear, unambiguous, and has logic that handles real world data and edge cases.

 The only way to validate a test is to implement it and then throw sufficient examples of data at that test to confirm that it responds as expected, and that the Test specification is a good fit to real world data.

-To frame a Test validation data set, start with the `Expected Response`, split that into separate clauses, and add a test case for each clause, then examine the Test notes for any discussion of special cases, look a the distribution of real values of data in the wild and add additional data to ensure comprehensive coverage of the Test decision path under both likely to be encountered data and edge cases.
+To frame a Test conformance testing data set, start with the `Expected Response`, split that into separate clauses, and add a test case for each clause, then examine the Test notes for any discussion of special cases, look a the distribution of real values of data in the wild and add additional data to ensure comprehensive coverage of the Test decision path under both likely to be encountered data and edge cases.

 **Validation Process**:
 * Create comprehensive test data covering all decision paths in the Expected Response